 Released (No Mark): This data sheet contains minimum and maximum limits specified over the complete power supply and temperature range for production devices.
 Although considered final, these specifications are subject to change, as further product development and data characterization sometimes occur.
-Released (No Mark) applies to MT9VDDT1672PH, MT9VDDT3272PH, and MT9VDDT6472PH only.

 8000 S. Federal Way, P.O.
-Box 6, Boise, ID 83707-0006, Tel: 208-368-3900 E-mail: prodmktg@micron.com, Internet: http://www.micron.com, Customer Comment Line: 800-932-4992 Micron, the M logo, and the Micron logo are trademarks and/or service marks of Micron Technology, Inc. All other trademarks are the property of their respective owners.
+Box 6, Boise, ID 83707-0006, Tel: 208-368-3900 prodmktg@micron.com www.micron.com Customer Comment Line: 800-932-4992 Micron, the M logo, and the Micron logo are trademarks of Micron Technology, Inc. All other trademarks are the property of their respective owners.
+This data sheet contains minimum and maximum limits specified over the complete power supply and temperature range for production devices.
+Although considered final, these specifications are subject to change, as further product development and data characterization sometimes occur.